Outer Circle Trail

+Route

-At the very southern end of the trail you can access the Gardiners Creek Trail.
-Access is provided via the small footbridge at the south end of Solway St. Due to flood damage the bridge was closed from April 2006 to June 2007.
+At the very southern end of the trail users can access the Gardiners Creek Trail.
+Access is provided via the small footbridge at the south end of Solway Street.
+Due to flood damage the bridge was closed from April 2006 to June 2007.
 After being open for 3.5 years the bridge was washed away by flood waters very early in the morning of 5 February 2011, after heavy rain resulting from the remnants of Tropical Cyclone Yasi, rendering the bridge impassable.
-This was rebuilt and opened in late 2011.
-The trail seams to terminate here and can be hard to follow onwards.
+It was then rebuilt and opened in late 2011.

-Take the Gardiners Creek Trail across the bridge and turn left onto the Scotchmans Creek Trail.
-This path takes you through the Malvern Valley Public Golf Course, Then up and over the footbridge that crosses the Monash Freeway and on past East Malvern Station.
-Chadstone Shopping Centre and Homesglen Institute of TAFE are nearby.

-Head through the station car park to Waverley road and cross at the traffic lights into the Urban forest, this section of the railway has been turned into a nature reserve with two artificial ponds and revegetation of the Gardiners Creek valley.
-It can be easy to get lost here as there are many unpaved paths that go off the main footpath.

-In the middle of the Urban forest section you will reach Princess Highway, turn right and head 160 meters up the service road and cross at the lights.
-Turn left and near the bottom of the hill you will rejoin with the path.

-The path continues further south through parkland passing Boyd Park and Neerim road for a few hundred meters where it ends at William Street connecting onto the newly built Djerring trail at Hughesdale Station.

 Facilities

 The path is fully sealed, either bitumen or concrete, and busy road crossings are serviced by pedestrian traffic lights.
 At various locations along the path, there are barbecues (at the park adjacent to Whitehorse Road crossing and Frog Hollow Reserve).
+There are also frequent water fountains along the path.
 Many parks are dotted along the path, such as ovals, playgrounds, tennis courts and cricket pitches.